Towards Understanding Sparse Filtering: A Theoretical Perspective: Concluding Remarks

-A promising avenue in our ongoing research is the extension of sparse filtering to semi-supervised learning.
-Indeed, the paradigm of feature distribution learning seems perfectly suited for the scenario in which we are provided with few labeled samples and many unlabeled samples: following the approach of feature distribution learning we may exploit the information carried by the labeled samples to better shape the feature distribution $p(Z)$, without addressing the problem of estimating the true pdf $p\left(X^{*}\right)$; at the same time, the constraint of sparsity would help us to not overfit, and the constraint of structure preservation would help us to preserve the information conveyed by $p(X)$.
+Another promising avenue in our research is the extension of sparse filtering to semi-supervised learning.
+Indeed, the paradigm of feature distribution learning seems perfectly suited for the scenario in which we are provided with few labeled samples and many unlabeled samples: we may exploit the information carried by the labeled samples to better shape the feature distribution $p(Z)$, without addressing the problem of estimating the true pdf $p\left(X^{*}\right)$; at the same time, the constraint of sparsity would help us to not overfit, and the constraint of structure preservation would help us to preserve the information conveyed by $p(X)$.
 Furthermore, assuming some regularity in the original representation space, we hypothesize that we could use the information in the labeled samples to address the problem of covariate shift \citep{Sugiyama2012} in a semi-supervised learning scenario.